 The current investigation begins with a numerical model validation experiment.
-The effect of including Nano coating of different thicknesses is then investigated using numerical results.
-This simulation is conducted in hot summer weather conditions of Mansoura, Egypt (31° 2' 16.5588" N, 31° 22' 53.4828" E).
-Three different modeling approaches are applied and compared in a numerical analysis.
-After validating that the simplified model yields reliable results, a lengthy simulation is then carried out.
+The impact of using Nano coating for different thicknesses is then investigated using numerical results.
+The hot summer weather of Mansoura, Egypt $(31^{\circ} 2' 16.5588" N, 31^{\circ} 22' 53.4828" E)$ is used for this simulation.
+Three different modeling approaches are utilized and compared in a numerical analysis.
+After validating, the simplified model yields reliable results, a lengthy simulation is then carried out.
 The literature applies this simplified model (El-Abbasy,2019).

-The energy simulation was performed using Ansys Fluent software (version 2021), which is easily used in heat transfer problems involving conduction, convection, and radiation.
+The energy simulation was carried out using Ansys Fluent software (version 2021), which is easily used in heat transfer problems involving conduction, convection, and radiation.
 Diagrams, tables, and charts are used to display all the results.
-Ansys Fluent is used to simulate the long-term thermal behavior of a building wall with and without a Nano coating layer.
+Ansys Fluent is utilized to simulate long-term thermal behavior of a building wall with and without a Nano coating layer.